Overview

 How long does it take for my update to reach the users?

-The update delivery time consists of two parts: the time taken to deliver the update from the DB to our global config servers, and the time taken for the updates to sync to the ABC SDK via its periodic poll.
+The update delivery time consists of two parts: the time taken to deliver the update from the DB to our global config servers, and the time taken for the updates to sync to the platform SDK via its periodic poll.
 The total delay would be around 15 seconds.

-How does ABC ensure system reliability?
+How does the platform ensure system reliability?

-ABC config servers are globally deployed across multiple regions and can auto-scale to handle traffic spikes.
+the platform config servers are globally deployed across multiple regions and can auto-scale to handle traffic spikes.